Agri-Tech East hosts the Innovation Hub at the Royal Norfolk Show

 Sensors in action on the dashboard include: water levels, bird scarer, power monitoring and grain store monitoring.

 HRH Countess of Wessex meets Megan Platt and Debbie Heeks of Harper Adams

 Jonathan Gill, Mechatronics Researcher and UAV Pilot at Harper Adams University

 “In response to increased pressure to reduce chemical usage, there are now fewer chemicals to choose from.
 This has been a massive challenge but more precise sprayers are finally coming to market and chemical free techniques are coming back, such as automated mechanical hoeing.
 The growing trend of automated vehicles and spray drones is attempting to further reduce chemical usage, compaction and human labour.
 Unfortunately, legislation and regulations are currently not able to keep up with the technological advancements.”

-Harper Adams will be discussing the AirPod drone, a delivery system with the capability of carrying a cargo for ‘last mile delivery’.
+Harper Adams discussed the AirPod drone, a delivery system with the capability of carrying a cargo for ‘last mile delivery’.